johnoneil/plainNES/README.md

 The emulator is still largely a work in progress.

 The current version has a fully functional CPU, including unofficial opcodes, and passes NESTest and a growing number of other test ROMs.
 The PPU works well enough to display many test ROMs and some games.
-The APU is not currently implemented outside of IRQ behavior and timers.
+The APU also works, with some audio glitches.

 Controls are hardcoded at this time: